Donald Hooton, Jr., President

 For his work in the field, Don was named Texas Sports Personality of the Year by the Dallas Morning News and was named one of the Top 100 Most Influential Sports Educators in America by the Institute for International Sports.
 Most recently, he was selected to receive the Distinguished Service Award by the United States Sports Academy.

-Prior to forming the foundation, Don had a successful 33-year career in the telecommunications software business.
+Prior to forming the foundation, Don had a successful 33-year career as a marketing executive in the telecommunications software business.
 Don and his wife, Gwen, live in McKinney, TX, have been married for 41 years, and are the proud parents of three children, Mackenzie, Donald and Taylor (deceased).
 They also have two grandchildren: Aidan and Avery.

 Brian Parker, Director of Education